Best Cyber Insurance for Digital Agencies: 6 Providers Compared (2025)

 Pros:

-• Highest financial strength rating — claims will be paid, period
+- Highest financial strength rating (A++ from AM Best) — claims will be paid, period

-• Global coverage across 35+ countries for international operations
+- Global coverage across 54 countries and territories for international operations

 Cons:

-• May be overkill for small agencies (under 15 employees)
+- May be overkill for small agencies (fewer than 15 employees)

 Best for: Larger agencies (20+ employees) with international clients, enterprise contracts requiring high coverage limits, or agencies managing significant client advertising budgets.
 If your clients' procurement teams review your insurance certificates, Chubb's name carries weight.